mudasar187/dbServerClientSocket/README.md

 # Settings

-* You need to have created the database i made in 'dbAssignment' application to run this application
+* You need to have created the database made in 'dbAssignment' application to run this application

 * Go to [Config file](src/main/resources/database.properties) and change to your own settings to try out this application, but need to have the same database name like in 'dbAssignment'